Eleanor1702/mPat/README.md

 The mobile application is based on React as well by using the React Native framework.
 It is therefore similarly structured to the frontend.
 The biggest difference is the navigation of screens which in the mobile application is not managed by the root component but by a library called **React Navigation**.
 The library employs native functionalities of the mobile operating system to switch between screens depending on the interaction of the user.
 An additional difference between the frontend and the mobile application is no global state in the root component.
 Each screen manages its own state and shares it through sending the necessary data to a different screen when switching to it.

-Other than that, the mobile application consists of `Screen` components similar to the frontend with one root component that sets of the navigation through the previously mentioned library.
+Other than that, the mobile application consists of **Screen** components similar to the frontend with one root component that sets of the navigation through the previously mentioned library.

-### Development Instructions
+### 🛠 Development Instructions

 #### 🗂️ MySQL Setup
 ---